Floppie209/Amiga2000-remake/README.md

 Update 21-10-2019
 Changed the battery to a buttoncell battery and placed an diode D803 as the buttonbattery cannot be charged.
 I also uploaded the bomfile created from the sprintlayout file for Rev 1.7.5.
 Changed the Rev to 1.7.5 and uploaded new sprint and gerber files.

+Update 7-11-2019
+Widened the +5V and +12V traces to 1.6 mm.
+I uploaded new gerber files, sprint file and BOM file 1.8.
+I also changed the rev number to Rev 1.8.